mehulagg/gitlab/doc/ci/yaml/README.md

 When a job uses `needs`, it no longer downloads all artifacts from previous stages by default, because jobs with `needs` can start before earlier stages complete.
-With `needs` you can only download artifacts from the jobs listed in the `needs:` section.
+With `needs` you can only download artifacts from the jobs listed in the `needs:` configuration.

 Use `artifacts: true` (default) or `artifacts: false` to control when artifacts are downloaded in jobs that use `needs`.